inem/make-handbook/modern-make-handbook-en.md

 <div style="page-break-after: always;"></div>
 ## 5. Aliases

 Alice adds a new command to run migrations, but Bob keeps forgetting how it is called.
-He run `make dbmigrate`, `make db_migrate`, and even `make db:migrate`, but kept getting error:
+He runs `make dbmigrate`, `make db_migrate`, and even `make db:migrate`, but keeps getting the error:

 ```
 make: *** No rule to make target '*'.
 Stop.